Have you ever wondered if there's a link between exercise and histamine intolerance?

 Or do you?

-Why exercise and histamine intolerance doesn’t have to leave you feeling awful!
+Why exercise doesn't have to worsen histamine symptoms

 Of course, it’s not good for your health to push through exercise that makes you feel sick or go into a feeling of anaphylaxis.
 But, exercise is an important part of your histamine management; and when it comes to exercise and histamine it’s the type of exercise you choose to do that has the greatest impact.